ushertpain/da_online_retail_analysis_proj/README.md

 ### INTRODUCTION
 Utilizing Microsoft Excel, an indispensable and frequently demanded skill for the Data Analyst role, I adeptly manage to clean and manipulate raw datasets while also creating interactive dashboards.
 However, due to the dataset's size of over half a million rows, I encounter lags and delays.
 Consequently, for enhanced efficiency when analyzing large volumes of data, it is preferable to utilize other tools for convenience.

+### DATA COLLECTION
+For this project, I used the dataset from this source: [Online Retail Dataset](https://archive.ics.uci.edu/dataset/352/online+retail)